baleada/docs/assets/markdown/logic/api-design.md

 /*
  * If you use instance.setState instead, the required side effect
- * (updating instance.editableState) is taken care of by Syncable.
+ * (updating instance.editableState) is taken care of by Editable.
  */
 instance.setState('🌮')
 instance.state // --> '🌮'